Keeping goods moving along the chain means major costs

 A supply chain is a succession of businesses that depend on each other.
 Your business can’t function without its suppliers and your customers can’t function without you.

 Cashflow problems occur when your supply chain doesn’t function properly.
-If you’re supplying a business that pays you in ninety days but you have to pay your supplier in thirty days, there are sixty days where you’re in deficit.
+If you’re supplying a business that pays you in ninety days but you have to pay your supplier in thirty days, there are sixty days where you’re in a deficit.
 If this is a big-ticket contract you can run into big trouble.
-Supply Chain Finance, or Reverse Factoring, is a way to increase your access to working capital and reduce your supply chain risk.
+Supply chain finance, or reverse factoring, is a way to increase your access to working capital and reduce your supply chain risk.
 It can let you cut costs, increase supplier payment terms and get paid early.

 It provides an external source of funding that optimises cash flow by allowing buyers to extend supplier payment terms, freeing up cash that would otherwise be trapped inside the supply chain.

 Buyers can use increased cash flow to drive additional growth.
 Suppliers have the option to get paid early, typically as soon as an invoice has been approved by a buyer.

 An invoice discount arrangement could provide an answer.
 Supply chain finance can provide a better one.

 Supply chain finance pays you 100% of your invoices as cash, less a small discount.
 This can be provided as quickly as 24 hours after your customer has approved your invoice.
 It’s as if your customer has paid you cash, and there is no risk of a comeback from the lender.

 If you’ve previously used invoice discounting, you know lenders will typically provide between 75% and 85% of your unpaid invoices - but if your customer does not pay, they will demand the money back from you.
 The money is simply an advance against an unpaid invoice, a debt that your business remains responsible for.